 Do all Copy Trading Platforms Offer Crypto Options?

 No. While not all platforms offer cryptocurrency assets for copy trading, there’s a growing selection.
-Look for platforms like eToro, AvaTrade, and Vantage that specifically mention cryptocurrencies as tradable assets for copy trading.
+Look for platforms like eToro, AvaTrade, and Vantage that mention cryptocurrencies as tradable assets.

 Can I Copy Trade Stocks And Forex on The Same Platform?